South Dakota

 Indemnity Agreements

 S.D.
-Codified Laws § 56-3-18 (2021) invalidates provisions in construction contracts purporting to indemnify the promisee against liability for damages arising out of bodily injury to persons or property damage caused by the promisee’s sole negligence.
+Codified Laws § 56-3-18 (2021) invalidate provisions in construction contracts purporting to indemnify a party against liability for damages arising out of bodily injury to persons or property damage caused by the party’s sole negligence.
 Section 56-3-16 provides that construction contracts, plans, and specifications which contain indemnification provisions shall include the following provision: “The obligations of the contractor shall not extend to the liability of the architect or engineer, his agents or employees arising out of (1) the preparation or approval of maps, drawings, opinions, reports, surveys, change orders, designs or specifications, or (2) the giving of or the failure to give directions or instructions by the architect, or engineer, his agents or employees provided such giving or failure to give is the primary cause of the injury or damage.”
 See also Chicago & N.W.
 Transp.
 Co. v.
 V & R Sawmill, Inc., 501 F. Supp.
 278, 282-83 (D.S.D.
-1980) (finding indemnification clause in license agreement void under Section 56-3-18).
+1980) (holding indemnification clause in license agreement void under Section 56-3-18).

 Enforceability of Waiver of Consequential Damages Clauses

 South Dakota courts have not directly addressed the enforcement of contractual waivers of consequential damages in the construction or engineering context, but it appears that they may likely enforce such clauses because they have enforced contractual limitations of liability in other contexts.
 See, e.g., Golden Reward Mining Co. v.
 Jervis B. Webb Co., 772 F. Supp.
 1118, 1122–24 (D.S.D.
 1991) (upholding a waiver of consequential damages provision in a contract for sale of mining equipment between two large commercial entities that negotiated the agreement at arm’s length); Johnson v.
 John Deere Co., 306 N.W.2d 231, 236–38 (S.D.
 1981) (enforcing exclusion of liability for consequential damages in contract for sale of tractor); but see Rozeboom v.
 Nw.
 Bell Tel.
 Co., 358 N.W.2d 241, 245 (S.D.
-1984) (holding that a clause limiting liability to cost of advertisement constituted an unconscionable contract of adhesion between a public utility monopoly and a private citizen).
+1984) (holding that a clause limiting liability to cost of advertisement constituted an unconscionable contract of adhesion between a public utility monopoly and a private citizen); Herrick v.
+Monsanto Co., 874 F.2d 594, 596 (8th Cir.
+1989) (in a case where herbicide manufacturer provided pesticide to farmer which damaged farmer’s crops, the court held that the warranty excluding liability for consequential damages was unenforceable because such provision was unconscionable where farmer was not in a position to bargain about or to test the product).
 Generally, South Dakota courts hold that, “[i]f the intention [of the contracting parties] is clearly manifested by the language of the agreement, it is the court’s duty to declare and enforce it.”
 E.g., Fuller v.
 Croston, 725 N.W.2d 600, 610 (S.D.
 2006) (quoting Ziegler Furniture & Funeral Home, Inc. v.
 Cicmanec, 709 N.W.2d 350, 355 (S.D.
 2006)).

 In the context of transactions for the sale of goods, the South Dakota Uniform Commercial Code allows a buyer to recover consequential damages from the seller under appropriate circumstances.
 See S.D.
 Codified Laws §§ 57A-2-711 – 57A-2-714, 57A-2-715(2).
 However, South Dakota code section 57A-2-719 permits the buyer and seller to contract to limit or exclude consequential damages unless the limitation or exclusion is unconscionable or where the circumstances cause a contractually specified limited or exclusive remedy to fail of its essential purpose.
 See Highmark, Inc. v.
 Nw.
 Pipe Co., No. Civ 10-5089, 2016 WL 4384673, at *3 (D.S.D.
 Aug.
 16, 2016); Durham v.
 Ciba-Geigy Corp., 315 N.W.2d 696, 700 (S.D.
 1982) (“One-sided agreements whereby one party is left without a remedy for another party’s breach are oppressive and should be declared unconscionable.”).